helhum/slides/public/t3vie-2020/typo3-future/slides.md

 - Documentation
 - Mentoring
 - Discussions and Decisions
-- Be open, be respectful, listen
+- Be open, be inclusive, be respectful, listen
+- 6 eyes merge rule is not enough for diverse perspectives

+## Not everything is bad